19th Century Egypt:

 Mr Struthers shrugged.
 “Good question!
 I wish I knew.”

 The Turkish Ottomans conquered Egypt in 1517, creating a province which they left in control of the Egyptian military, the Mamluks.
 Egypt remained this way until the French general, Napoleon, fresh from his victory over Italy, invaded the country in 1798.
 Napoleon’s real target, however, was the British.
 Knowing that France was ill-prepared to face Britain’s superior naval power—a matter of necessity, given that English Channel stood in the way—he turned his attentions to Egypt, hoping to interrupt Britain’s trade route to its cash-cow, India.
 But his plans were frustrated.
 Though he won a number of battles—one a mere fifteen miles from the pyramids, where, despite the both sides starting out equal, the French took twenty-nine losses to the Egyptians’ two thousand—he found himself stranded when his fleet was destroyed by the British under the command of Horatio Nelson.
-After a pointless four-month foray east into Damascus to chase the fleeing Ottomans, he and his surviving forces eventually quit Egypt, having failed to win over Egyptian hearts and minds.
+After a pointless four-month foray into Damascus to chase the fleeing Ottomans, he and his surviving forces eventually quit Egypt, having failed to win over Egyptian hearts and minds.

-His departure created a power vacuum fought over by three opposing factions—the Egyptian Mamluks, the Turkish Ottomans, and a force of Albanian mercenaries in the service of the Ottoman Empire.
+His departure created a power vacuum fought over by three opposing factions—the Egyptian Mamluks, the Turkish Ottomans, and a force of Albanian mercenaries in the service of the Ottoman Empire (two separate Ottoman entities).
 The Albanians eventually won.
 After much politicking, one of their most popular commanders, a former tax collector named Muhammed Ali, was appointed governor.
 Muhammed (like his sons Ibrahim and Sa’id and his grandson Isma’il, who all succeeded him) recognized the need for Egypt to modernize.
 To this end he sent promising citizens to study in Europe and brought Europeans over to help establish schools and hospitals.
 Sometimes this was to the benefit of Egypt but often it was not.

 Among the first to come was the Italian born Giovanni Battista Belzoni, a former circus strongman with a flair for hydraulics.
 By 1815 Muhammed was in the process of turning the country’s agriculture over to cotton, for which he needed improved irrigation, and Belzoni had developed a pump to do exactly that.
 But for some reason the project was not approved, and Belzoni found himself with time on his hands.
 He ended up in Luxor, in the employ of the British consul Henry Salt, at a time when only a handful of tombs had been discovered across the river in the Valley of the Kings.
 Keen to discover one for himself, he set about studying the terrain, taking note of any unusual features: the play of dark and light in the structure of the soil, the slightest hint of a depression in the ground—anything that might indicate an entrance that had long since been covered over.
 Within a couple of days he’d discovered several buried entrances.
 While this part of his method is still employed today, what he proceeded to do next is not.
 Eager to gain access as quickly as possible, he set his engineer’s mind to work and constructed a battering ram to breach the tombs by force, the most famous being that of Seti I.